 After you’ve wined and dine and explored all that Colorado has to offer for Middle Eastern food and adventures its important to try to bring some of this experience back home with you.
 This way it will not be a one time thing, rather you can make this experience, just as you do with your travels, a part of your home life.
 So I encourage you to buy souvenirs, take note of your favorite dishes and experiences so that you can try them doing it yourself.
 You might even be able to use your new found recipes or skills useful for a party or you can use them as a way to teach your friends or kids about this new culture.
 This way you can easily expand your repertoire of cooking skills or at least acquire new interesting decorative pieces for your house.
 One way you can do this for Middle Eastern culture is attempt to make Turkish or Arabic coffee.

 The first thing you’ll need is a Turkish Coffee Pot (also known as an ibrik), you can buy them at either the middle eastern markets discussed earlier or at World Cost Plus Market.
 They run anywhere from $16 t0 $40, but there is no need to spend more the $20.
-Next you will have to purchase Arabic coffee, which does not necessarily have to be from the Middle East.
+Next you will have to purchase Arabic coffee, which does not necessarily have to be from the Middle East (although cardamom aspects of Turkish coffee are distinct and delicious to the region).
 Rather you can buy any type of coffee you like and grind the beans extra fine.
 I recommend you use the in-store grinders found at most grocery stores since they often have a Turkish coffee setting.
 This way you will ensure that you have the beans ground correctly which is very important for making Turkish coffee.
-After that I recommend that you use a youtube video for directions because although it should take no more than 10 minutes to make it does involve several steps that are much easier to understand when visualized.
-Also make sure that you do not drink all of the coffee in your cup and rather leave the very bottom untouched because that is where most of the grinds still reside (and if you choose you can flip your cup upside down and leave it to dry so that you can read your fortune in the patterns left on the interior walls of your coffee cup).
+Below you’ll find the necessary steps to making turkish coffee, along with some pro tips.:

 Hopefully after you have done, ate, drank and made all things Arabic you will feel a little closer to understanding this region.
 And maybe you will find it is something you want to incorporate into your daily life or maybe you’ll realize it’s just not for you.
-Either way you will come out with a new experience that will show you not only how others live in different parts of the world but also how they live in our own community. (and hey it’ll probably be cheaper than any plane ticket)
+Either way you will come out with a new experience that will show you not only how others live in different parts of the world but also how they live in our own community.